stanvanrooy/bol-crawler/readme.md

 # to crawl a category
 products = crawler.crawl_category(
     [
-        'https://www.bol.com/nl/l/gaming-toetsenborden/N/18214/', 0  # the 0 value is how often you want to go to the next page.
+        'https://www.bol.com/nl/l/gaming-toetsenborden/N/18214/', 0  # the 0 value is how often you want to paginate.
 0 is just crawling the first page
     ]
 )
 ````